mattermost/desktop/docs/setup.md

 ### OS X
 For OS X 10.11 El Capitan.
-An older version of OS X has similar way.
+For older versions of OS X the instruction are similar.

 1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop